Cyber Resilience Act (CRA)

 Transparency for the user

-The goal is to enable users to choose a product based on its level of cybersecurity, not just its price or features.
+The goal is to enable users to choose a product based on its level of cybersecurity, not just on price or features.

-• Clearly display the "end of support date" (until when security updates are provided) on the product/packaging.
+• Clearly display the “end of support date” (the date until which security updates are provided) on the product or packaging.

 Manufacturers must report:

-• All exploited vulnerabilities and serious incidents affecting product safety.
+• All exploited vulnerabilities and serious incidents affecting product security.

 • Deadlines: initial alert within 24 hours, full report within 72 hours.

-A centralized European platform (with national contact points) will be set up to facilitate these exchanges between manufacturers, CSIRTs, and ENISA.
+A centralized European platform (with national contact points) will be established to facilitate communication between manufacturers, the functional alert chain (CERT Santé, FSSI, DNS, CERT-FR), and ENISA.
 A European information page with frequently asked questions is already available: Access the FAQ

-The procedure for assessing whether products comply with CRA rules may vary:
+The procedure for determining whether products comply with CRA regulations may vary:

 Standard productsgeneral procedure.

-Sensitive products ("important" or "critical," e.g., password managers, firewalls, smart cards) → stricter evaluation procedures:
+Sensitive products (“important” or “critical,” e.g., password managers, firewalls, smart cards) → stricter assessment procedures:

 • Obtain EU cybersecurity certification (or equivalent national certification)

-• External audit under the current product legislation system (NLF)
+• external audit under the current product legislation framework (NLF)

 • Comply with harmonized standards recognized at the European level